katrina356/TitanicProject/README.md

 DO WE WANT IMAGES?
 DO WE WANT MORE HERE?

 ## Data Exploration
 Several sites were reviewed for datasets.
 These included Kaggle, Data is Plural, and Encyclopedia Titanica.
-The Encyclopedia Titanica site had the most valuable information, and three tables were utilized.
+The Encyclopedia Titanica site had the most valuable dataset and three tables were utilized.
 The table reviewed from Data is Plural was also used.

 Six sources of data were chosen from these sites.
-We reviewed the raw data in order to decide which information we need to utilize from which datasets.
-This helped us understand whether we need all or only some of the datasets.
+We reviewed the raw data in order to decide which information we needed to utilize from each dataset.
+This helped us understand whether we needed all or some of the datasets.

-The datasets were put into .csv and Jupyter Notebook using Pandas.
-Data was analyzed to see what type of data is, how it might be used and how it will need to be cleaned.
+The datasets were put into .csv and connected to Jupyter Notebook through SQL in Pandas.
+Data were analyzed to see the dataypes, how it might be used and how it is was cleaned.
 (Inital_Review folder ADD FOLDER TO GITHUB)

 ## Database
-Once a decision was made on the datasets, it was decided to use PostgreSQL via PGAdmin to build the DataFrame.
+AFter the decision was made on the datasets, PostgreSQL via PGAdmin was used to build the DataFrame.

 Steps Taken:
-* Created a schema of the data via an ERD showing how the data is organized and connected via [QuickDBD](https://www.quickdatabasediagrams.com/).
+* Used ERD to creaet a schema of the data, showing how the data is organized and connected via [QuickDBD](https://www.quickdatabasediagrams.com/).

 ![](Resources/Images/QuickDBD-export.png)

-* Utilizing the ERD tables were built in PostgreSQL. (table_creation.slq)
+* Utilized the ERD tables to build in PostgreSQL. (table_creation.slq)
-* The original dataset was imported to PostgresSQL.
+* Imported original dataset to PostgresSQL.
-* SQL queries were written to make the data more usable and complete.
+* SQL queries written to make the data more usable and complete.
-    * Some of the column names were changed as PGAdmin would not allow the original name, because they were functions within the SQL language.
+    * Column names were changed as PGAdmin would not allow the original name, because they were functions within the SQL language.
     * The NULL values in the survived_y_n were replaced with 0.
         * survived = 1
         * not survived = 0
-    * Removed any passengers and crew members that were not on the ship when it hit the iceberg.
+    * Removed assengers and crew members that were not on the Titanic when it hit the iceberg.
-    * Removed any special characters from names.
+    * Removed special characters from names.
-    * Relacing strings in age with numerical data.
+    * Relaced strings in age with numerical data.
-* SQL queries were used to combine the four datasets into the final dataset. (sql_statement.sql)
+* SQL queries wused to combine the four datasets into the final dataset. (sql_statement.sql)
 * The combined data was exported into the DataFrame used for analysis.
 (RMS_Titanic_Final_DataFrame.csv)

 ![](Resources/Images/pgadmin.png)

 The biggest challenge to the data was understanding how the data worked and how to connect the files.
-The first thought was that the names might be the way to connect the data; however, it was discovered that the names were not consistent across all datasets.
+The first thought was the passenger names might be the way to connect the data; however, it was discovered that the names were not consistent across all datasets.
 The data required that each name have it's own index so that the data could be connected.

 ## Machine Learning Model
 The RandomForestClassifier was initially utilized for this analysis to predict who survived the Titanic disaster.